 Vibal Publishing House, Inc, the Philippines' leading provider of educational tools and resources for basic education, bridges the gap between traditional print and digital content, harnessing technology to transform the way teachers teach and the way students learn.
 Vibal Publishing believes that every student is unique and that every teacher has different needs.
 Its products and services are crafted to tailor-fit the divergent needs of teachers and students, helping provide today's generation with the competitive edge with which to realize their full potential and achieve their goals.
 While printed textbook publishing remains the bedrock of its operations, Vibal Publishing believes that technology-aided education contributes to more effective teaching and learning.
 It also believes that the key to reach today's self-directed learner is through accessibility and engagement.
 Learn more at vibalpublishing.com.

-The Pearson Foundation's We Give Books provides parents, caregivers, and educators with immediate access to a growing digital collection of Penguin Group's classic children's literature - stories that they can enjoy in the classroom or at home to enhance early reading experiences.
-For every Penguin or DK book read online at wegivebooks.org, the Pearson Foundation donates a book to a child in partnership with one of the exemplary international, national, or local literacy organizations that the We Give Books program helps to support around the world.
-Through We Give Books, readers will give millions of books each year.
+We Give Books is a philanthropic program from the Pearson Foundation and the Penguin Group that helps children become lifelong readers and givers.
+We give books provides parents, caregivers, and educators with immediate access to a growing digital collection of Penguin Group's quality children's literature - stories that they can enjoy in the classroom or at home to enhance early reading experiences.
+Working around the world with partners like LitWorld, We Give Books supports literacy through programs that engage entire communities.
 Learn more at wegivebooks.org.

 The World Literacy Foundation is dedicated to transforming the lives of the world’s most disadvantaged children by focusing on literacy and education.
 We acknowledge education as a basic human right, and believe that literacy unlocks the door to a life of learning.
 Higher literacy levels enable people to overcome the barriers of poverty, disease and fulfill their potential.
 Our vision is a world where every single child has the opportunity to receive a quality education.
 Only then will it be possible for poverty to be conquered once and for all.
 Only then can we improve the living standards for millions around the globe.
 Learn more at worldliteracyfoundation.org.